colleen05/grammarless/README.md

 # grammarless
-Browser Extension that will occasionally add grammar mistakes to sites you browse
+Browser Extension that will occasionally add grammar mistakes to sites your browse